mondoohq/docs/releases/2025-05-mondoo-release-highlights.md

 ## Support for the latest Linux distributions

-New Linux distributions releases are shipping faster than you can type “dnf update,” but don’t worry because we’re hard at work extending Mondoo for the latest releases.
-This month, we’re keeping pace with the OS arms race by shipping support for the latest and greatest with EOL and CVE tracking for Fedora 42, GCOS 121, SLES 15 SP7, RHEL 10, AlmaLinux 10, and CentOS Stream 10.
+New Linux distributions releases are shipping faster than you can type “dnf update,” but don't worry because we're hard at work extending Mondoo for the latest releases.
+This month, we're keeping pace with the OS arms race by shipping support for the latest and greatest with EOL and CVE tracking for Fedora 42, GCOS 121, SLES 15 SP7, RHEL 10, AlmaLinux 10, and CentOS Stream 10.
 So upgrade without fear because Mondoo has your back.

 ## Exceptions enhancements

-We’ve added more exception reasons so it’s now easier to provide more precise justification for setting an exception.
-Firstly we renamed Snooze to ‘Risk Accepted’.
+We've added more exception reasons so it's now easier to provide more precise justification for setting an exception.
+Firstly we renamed Snooze to 'Risk Accepted'.
 In addition, we added two new exceptions types so you can better communicate exceptions to team members:

 - Workaround: this indicates that there are sufficient mitigation controls in place to reduce or eliminate risk.
 - False Positive: this indicates that the flagged risk is not actually deemed a risk.

 ![Creating a new exception](/img/release-highlights/2025-05/exceptions_modal.png)

-It’s now easier than ever to scope your exception: When creating an exception for a single asset, you can now also select the entire space to change the scope for - without the need to find the same finding space-wide and then set exceptions for each finding individually.
+It's now easier than ever to scope your exception: When creating an exception for a single asset, you can now also select the entire space to change the scope for - without the need to find the same finding space-wide and then set exceptions for each finding individually.

 To make it instantly clear where exceptions have been set, we now show exceptions badges on CVE and Advisory pages where findings are impacted by exceptions.